Gadobutrol

-Gadobutrol (INN; Gd-DO3A-butrol) is a gadolinium-based MRI contrast agent (GBCA).
+Gadobutrol (INN; Gd-DO3A-butrol), sold under the brand name Gadovist among others, is a gadolinium-based MRI contrast agent (GBCA).
 It received marketing approval in Canada and the United States.
 As of 2007, it was the only GBCA approved at 1.0 molar concentrations.

-Gadobutrol is marketed by Bayer AG as Gadovist, by Bayer HealthCare Pharmaceuticals as Gadavist, and by GE HealthCare as PixxoScan.
-In India, it is also marketed by Vivere Imaging as Viv-butrol.

 Medical uses

 Gadobutrol is a medicinal product used in diagnostic magnetic resonance imaging (MRI) in adults and children.
 It provides contrast enhancement during cranial, spinal, breast, or other investigations.
 In the central nervous system, gadobutrol works by highlighting any areas with disrupted blood brain barrier (BBB) and/or abnormal vascularity.
 In breast tissue, gadobutrol exposes the presence and extent of malignant breast disease.
 Similarly, gadobutrol is also used in contrast-enhanced magnetic resonance angiography (CE-MRA) for the diagnosis of stroke, detection of tumor perfusion, and presence of focal cerebral ischemia.

 Gadobutrol should be administered intravenously by medical professionals only.
 Sterile techniques must always be used when preparing and administering the injection.
 When compared to other GBCAs, gadobutrol is available in a more concentrated form (1 mmol/mL) to alleviate a high volume of administration.
 The recommended dose is 0.1 mL/kg body weight.